mpalazzo02/Black_Scholes_OPM/README.md

 Overview

-The project provides an interactive dashboard for calculating and visualizing the price of Call and Put options using the Black-Scholes model.
+The project provides an interactive dashboard for calculating and visualising the price of Call and Put options using the Black-Scholes model.
 The dashboard also allows users to explore the Greeks, which are sensitivities of the option's price to various factors.

 Key Features
 Option Pricing: Calculate the fair value of Call and Put options based on the Black-Scholes model.
 Interactive Dashboard: Explore how different parameters (e.g., asset price, strike price, volatility) affect option pricing.
-Greeks Visualization: Analyze the sensitivities (Delta, Gamma, Theta, Vega, Rho) and their impact on option pricing.
+Greeks Visualisation: Analyse the sensitivities (Delta, Gamma, Theta, Vega, Rho) and their impact on option pricing.
-Heatmaps: Visualize how option prices change over a range of spot prices and volatilities.
+Heatmaps: Visualise how option prices change over a range of spot prices and volatilities.
 Installation

 To run this project locally, clone the repository and install the required dependencies: